Kilemonn/Secrets-Constraints/README.md

 The application requires a `.yaml` configuration file that defines the credential providers along with the constraints that you want to perform on each credential.

+The application can be run using the following command (using -f to specify the file path):
+> Secrets-Constraints.exe -f path/to/file.yaml

+**You can also pass in `-d` to enable debug to log all constraint and pattern matching output.**

 Using the environment as an example we can define the following `yaml` configuration file to check that the database properties are set correctly (this is an example to demonstrate what kind of validation is available).

 ``` yaml